Eva Pandora Baldursdóttir

 Eva Pandora Baldursdóttir (born October 8, 1990) is a member of the Alþingi for the Pirate Party of Iceland.

 Early life and education

-Baldursdóttir earned a B.A. in Accounting and Business/Management from Háskóli Íslands in 2013, and a graduate-level additional diploma in public administration in 2017.
-Prior to entering politics, Baldursdóttir work in the travel industry, including for Icelandair.
+Baldursdóttir earned a B.A. in Accounting and Business Management from Háskóli Íslands in 2013, and a graduate-level additional diploma in public administration in 2017.
+Prior to entering politics, Baldursdóttir worked in the travel industry, including for Icelandair.

 Political career

 Baldursdóttir has represented the Northwest Constituency since 2016.

 She is presently a member of the Constitutional and Supervisory Committee, and previously served on the Industrial Affairs and Economic Affairs Committees.